 Lisa A. Fontenot has advised clients as to mergers and acquisitions, capital markets transactions, securities regulation and corporate governance matters for over two decades.

 Ms. Fontenot is ranked as a leading attorney in the Corporate Law and Mergers & Acquisitions Law categories of the current edition of The Best Lawyers in America©.
-Ms. Fontenot was named a 2016 Woman Leader in Tech Law by The Recorder – San Francisco, is recognized as a 2017 Woman of Influence by the Silicon Valley Business Journal and is on the shortlist for the “Best in Media and Entertainment” Euromoney Legal Media Group Americas Women in Business Law Award for both 2017 and 2018.
+Ms. Fontenot was named a 2016 Woman Leader in Tech Law by The Recorder – San Francisco, is recognized as a 2017 Woman of Influence by the Silicon Valley Business Journal and shortlisted for the “Best in Media and Entertainment” Euromoney Legal Media Group Americas Women in Business Law Award for 2017 and 2018.

 Ms. Fontenot received her J.D., Order of the Coif, and M.A. in Foreign Affairs from the University of Virginia.
 She received her B.S., magna cum laude, from Georgetown University’s School of Foreign Service.